microsoft/azuredevopslabs/labs/vstsextend/devopsprojectforjava/readme.md

 ## What's covered in this lab?

  In this lab, you will
-* create new VSTS accont with Java project sample using **Azure DevOps Project** feature in Azure
+* create new VSTS account with Java project sample using **Azure DevOps Project** feature in Azure
 * examine the CI/CD pipelines configured by **Azure DevOps Project**
 * Commit the code changes and execute CI/CD

 ## Pre-requisites for the lab

  1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}